BiigFish/ratnotebook/_posts/2021-08-27-energyballs.md

 - Eat
 notes:
 - Recipe stolen from <a href="https://www.wellplated.com/energy-balls/">here</a>
+- Decrease chocolate chips to maybe a 1/4 cup?
+- could skimp on sweetener
+- never skimp on peanut butter

 pre: "<h4>Pre</h4>
 <p>For a while the only light was the glow of the city on our backs.
 But then the sunrise started to appear in our direction.
 So, we were walking east.
 I turned for one last look back home.
 Well, not home anymore.</p>